search

 L4 Habichler Trail

-Strenuous round trip at the beginning of the village of Reichraming
+Strenuous circular route at the entrance of Reichraming

 Quality of experience: **